matthewemerykeck24601/metromont_elDiablo/DB_MANAGER_SETUP.md

 **Solution:**
 1. Check if bucket exists in APS console
-2. Verify `bucket:create` scope in OAuth token
+2. Verify 2LO token has `bucket:create` scope
 3. Use existing bucket name in `PSEUDO_DB_BUCKET` env var
+4. Check that APS_CLIENT_ID/SECRET are correct
+5. Verify app has Data Management API enabled

 ### "No objects found"